AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 ### Regular, multidimensional arrays

-First benchmark results for the multiplication of two dense matrices using `dph-seq` are in the attachment *delayed-regular-arrays-Sep09*.
+First benchmark results for the multiplication of two dense matrices using `dph-seq` are summarised in [ comparison graph](http://www.scribd.com/doc/22091707/Delayed-Regular-Arrays-Sep09).